 NON-EXECUTIVE DIRECTOR ROLES

-The Edinburgh Art Festival is the UK's largest annual visual arts festival, with half a million visitors each August.
+From 2005 to 2015 I was a Board member of the Edinburgh Art Festival , the UK's largest annual visual arts festival, with half a million visitors each August.
 The Festival brings together over 50 exhibitions, a wide-ranging events programme and major commissions from leading and emerging artists.